leanderednael/notes/ai/biology.md

 ## Sequence alignment

-### Similarity vs. Homology

-Sequences are **similar** if they are sufficiently resembling at the sequence level (DNA, proteins).
-Similarity can arise from: homology (common ancestor), convergence (functional constraints), chance.
+The tree of life.

+Model organisms.

-**Molecular evolution**: natural selection, imperfect replication (point mutations), gene duplications (create gene families).
+**Molecular evolution** of genomes: natural selection, imperfect replication (point mutations), gene duplications (which create gene families).
 The degree of similarity depends on how many mutations occurred since the "fork".

 **Phylogeny** is the reconstruction of molecular evolution.
 Thus relationships between genes and proteins can be inferred on the basis of their sequences.

+### Similarity vs. Homology

+Sequences are **similar** if they are sufficiently resembling at the sequence level (DNA, proteins).
+Similarity can arise from: **homology** (_common ancestor_), convergence (functional constraints), or chance.

+- Strong similarity and homology.
+- Low similarity despite a common ancestor = structural homology.
+- Chance similarity.

 Sequences are **homologous** if they arise from a common ancestor.
 Homologous sequences are **paralogous** if their differences involve a gene duplication event, and **orthologous** if their differences do _not_ involve a gene duplication event.

 Homologous proteins have comparable structures and potentially similar functions:

-- ortholog: similar cellular role.
+- orthologue: similar cellular role.
-- paralog: similar biochemical function.
+- paralogue: similar biochemical function.

 Homology in **comparative genomics**: Conserved regions arise from evolutionary pressure and are therefore functionally important.
 Genes can be predicted by comparing genomes at an appropriate evolutionary distance (e.g. mouse and human; human and chimp is too close and would not work).